Sessions clarifies testimony on Russia, says he was honest

 Sessions committed last week to amending his earlier testimony as he agreed to recuse himself from any investigations involving the Trump campaign and Russian interference in the presidential election.

+He said at the time that he had not intended to be misleading, though he acknowledged that he could have been more careful in his answer.
+On Monday, in a three-page filing with the Senate Judiciary Committee, he defended his response as honest given the context of the question.

-"I do not recall any discussions with the Russian ambassador, or any other representative of the Russian government, regarding the political campaign on these occasions or any other occasion," Sessions wrote in a three-page filing with the Senate Judiciary Committee.
+"I do not recall any discussions with the Russian ambassador, or any other representative of the Russian government, regarding the political campaign on these occasions or any other occasion," Sessions wrote.

 Sessions maintained that his answer to a question from Sen. Al Franken, a Minnesota Democrat, was correct.